MFG Lite - System DB and Login Implementation

 Generate JWT

-Store HTTP Cookie
+Store HTTP-only Cookie

 Redirect Dashboard